An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Numerical examples

 \subsection{Example 1: contamination source identification}

-Consider the contaminant source inversion problem in a two-dimensional domain, which infers the contaminant source via a set of observations.
-The forward model is governed by a parabolic equation:
+Consider the contaminant source inversion problem in a two-dimensional domain, where the goal is to infer the contaminant source based on a set of observations.
+The forward model is described by a parabolic equation:

-where $D$ is the diffusion coefficient, $M$ is the total total amount of released contaminant, and $h$ is the radius of concentration source.
-We assume that $D, M, h$ are known parameters and are set to be $1, 15, 0.1$ respectively.
+where $D$ is the diffusion coefficient, $M$ is the total amount of released contaminant, and $h$ is the radius of concentration source.
+We assume that $D$, $M$, and $h$ are known parameters and are set to be $1$, $15$, and $0.1$, respectively.
+The field $u(\boldsymbol{x},t)$ represents the concentration of the contaminant, and $\bxi$ denotes the location of the contaminant.

-The field $u(\boldsymbol{x},t)$ is the concentration of the contaminant, and $\boldsymbol{\xi}$ represents the location of the contaminant.
-In this example, the location of source $\bxi$ is unknown and is considered as the inference parameter of interest.
-We set the prior as the uniform distribution: $\boldsymbol{\xi} \sim \mathcal{U}([-1,1]^2) $.
-The truth is set to as $\boldsymbol{\xi} = [0.5, 0.5]$.
-The observational data $\bm{d}_{obs}$ is collected at locations $(-0.4,-0.4)$ and $(0,0.4)$ at $t = 0.04$.
-We assume that a zero mean Gaussian random noise with $5\%$ observed value covariance is considered in these observations.
-We use finite difference method to solve the forward model \eqref{eq:exam1} with uniform meth $\Delta x= 0.025$ and $\Delta t = 1.25\times 10^{-4}$.
-The analytical form of the posterior distribution is not available, therefore we draw $5 \times 10^4$ samples using the DREAM as the \textit{truth} posterior distribution.
-The estimation posterior obtained by DREAM for this example is shown in Figure \ref{fig:example1_dream}, we can see that the posterior distribution is multi-modal due to the lack of observations.
-One mode in the posterior distribution corresponds to the true solution, while the other mode is unknown.
+In this example, the location of source, $\bxi$, is unknown and is treated as the inference parameter of interest.
+We set the prior as a uniform distribution $\boldsymbol{\xi} \sim \mathcal{U}([-1,1]^2) $.
+The true value is set to $\bxi=(\xi_1, \xi_2) = (-0.5, 0.5)$.
+The observational data, $\bm{d}_{obs}$, are collected at the locations $(-0.4,-0.4)$ and $(0,0.4)$ at time $t = 0.04$.
+We assume that the observations are contaminated by zero-mean Gaussian noise, whose standard deviation is set to 5\% of the observed value.
+We use the finite difference method to solve the forward model \eqref{eq:exam1} with a uniform mesh, where $\Delta x= 0.025$ and $\Delta t = 1.25\times 10^{-4}$.
+The analytical form of the posterior distribution is not available.
+Therefore, we use the DREAM-KZS \cite{zhang2020improving} algorithm with $8$ parallel Markov chains with $2\times 10^5$ iterations to generate the \textit{true} posterior distribution.
+The DREAM-KZS implementation is available at \url{https://github.com/zirandaode/DREAM_KZS}.
+The posterior distribution obtained by DREAM-KZS for this example and the corresponding marginal probability density functions are shown in Figure~\ref{fig:example1-dream}.
+As seen, the distribution is multimodal.
+One mode corresponds to the true solution, while the other mode remains unknown.